kremalicious/blog/content/posts/2008-05-05-scan-images-directly-into-apple-aperture.md

 date: 2008-05-05 04:15:11+00:00

-category: photography
 coinhive: true
 tags:
+  - photography
   - aperture
   - tutorial
   - osx
   - macos
 ---

 Wouldn't that be great?
 Hook up your scanner, fire up Aperture, click on Import and the images coming directly from your scanner plate?
 Although my scanner is shown as a source in the import dialogue you can't import images with it directly from Aperture.
 But using Preview/Image Capture and Automator you can bypass this limitation.
 So here's what you can do to scan directly into Aperture in 3 simple steps.